SuperNupe17/BootCon-Presentation/README.md

 ---

 ## Project Summary
-My project focused on **[insert your specific project title, e.g., “Hardening a Linux Server for Secure Operations” or “Building a Security Monitoring Environment”]**.

 During the presentation, I covered:
 1. **Technical Background** – Why I selected the project and what cybersecurity problem it addressed.